11 Romantic Things to Do in Point Pleasant NJ Off Season

 SHOP: The Jewelry Joint

-Young Kelly Previte is the owner of this adorable handmade-jewelry boutique.
+Young Kelly Previte is the owner of the adorable Jewelry Joint: a handmade-jewelry boutique.
 Soliciting the help of her Mother and husband, she turned it into a true “family business.”

 Kelly and her husband fashion earrings, bracelets and necklaces from sterling silver, sea glass, shells and other found beach objects on workbenches in back, while Mom tends the shop in front.
 Ask for a peek behind the curtain – Kelly loves showing visitors how she crafts her works of wearable art.